 Just next door to the famous Haight-Ashbury sits the Lower Haight, which has all of the artistic vibes of the Haight without the tourists.
 The area has a relaxed vibe and quirky character, including a dynamic collection of street art and murals which are always changing.
 You’ll also spot plenty of vinyl shops, vintage stores, and one-of-a-kind art galleries.

 You can also take photography classes at the Harvey Milk Photo Center, roller disco at the Church of 8 Wheels, and bike the Wiggle (an almost entirely flat route between Golden Gate Park and Market Street).

-If you moved to San Francisco to be near the Pacific Ocean, there’s no better neighborhood for you than Potrero Hill.
+If you moved to San Francisco to be in proximity to the Pacific Ocean, there’s no better neighborhood for you than Potrero Hill.
 Residents come from all over the city to take in sweeping views of the Bay and the city skyline.
 It’s frequently sunny here and you’ll want to spend your day in one of Potrero Hill’s many open spaces, such as McKinley Square and the Potrero Hill Recreation Center.
 18th Street is also a prime destination to check out mom-and-pop shops and hole-in-the-wall restaurants.
 Want to sample brews from the famous Anchor Brewing Company?
 That’s also nearby.

 As for where to live, you’re likely to find a mix of new condos and classic Victorians, giving the neighborhood a unique architectural identity.